THE ZANG LABORATORY

 New York, USA

-New Immune Checkpoints and Immunotherapies
+New Immune Checkpoints and New Immunotherapies

-From Discoveries to Clinical Trials
+From Fundamental Discoveries to Novel Drugs to New Clinical Trials

 The immune system is determined by both positive costimulation and negative coinhibition.
-We discovered new members of the costimulatory/coinhibitory B7 family and CD28 family including B7x, HHLA2 and TMIGD2, identified the KIR3DL3-HHLA2 immunosuppressive pathway and the TMIGD2-HHLA2 immunostimulatory pathway, demonstrated the biology and therapeutic potential of the KIR2DL5-PVR pathway, and contributed to other immune checkpoints B7-H3, Tim-3, ICOS, PD-L1/PD-1, BTNL2, etc. We use a variety of approaches (gene knock-out/transgenic mice, humanized mice, patient samples, monoclonal antibodies, single-cell RNA sequencing, structure, imaging, etc) to understand how new immune checkpoints regulate immune cells.
-Current emphasis in the lab: new immune checkpoints and cancer immunotherapies, autoimmune diseases and immunotherapies, metabolic diseases and immunotherapies.
+We discovered new members of the costimulatory/coinhibitory B7 family and CD28 family including B7x, HHLA2 and TMIGD2, discovered the HHLA2-KIR3DL3 immunosuppressive pathway, discovered the HHLA2-TMIGD2 immunostimulatory pathway, demonstrated the biology and therapeutic potential of the KIR2DL5-PVR pathway, developed TOP CAR therapy, identified TMIGD2 and B7x as orchestrators on cancer stem cells, and significantly contributed to other immune checkpoints B7-H3, Tim-3, ICOS, PD-L1/PD-1, BTNL2, etc. We use a variety of approaches (gene knock-out/transgenic mice, humanized mice, patient samples, monoclonal antibodies, single-cell RNA sequencing, protein/cell engineering, structure, in vitro/in vivo imaging, bioinformatics, etc) to understand how new immune checkpoints regulate T cells, NK cells, and other immune cells.

-A new immune checkpoint inhibitor from our lab is currently in phase II clinical trials in patients with advanced solid cancers (non-small cell lung cancer, small cell lung cancer, nasopharyngeal cancer, head and neck cancer, melanoma) or recurrent/refractory hematologic malignancies (acute myeloid leukemia, myelodysplastic syndromes, lymphoma).
-Another novel first-in-class immune checkpoint inhibitor from our lab will start clinical trials in 2023.
-Our research has formed scientific foundation and core intellectual property for several start-up drug companies.
+A new immune checkpoint inhibitor from our lab is currently in nine clinical trials of phase II and I/II in 695 patients with 8 different types of advanced solid cancers (nasopharyngeal cancer, head and neck cancer, hepatocellular carcinoma, non-small cell lung cancer, small cell lung cancer, esophageal cancer, melanoma, colorectal cancer) and 3 different types of recurrent/refractory hematologic cancers (acute myeloid leukemia, myelodysplastic syndromes, lymphoma).